Aiden367/Point-Of-Sale-Application/README.md

 ## Description

-The Point Of Sale Application  is a programme that was created to allow for cashiers at a store to scan and log all purchases of a customer, thus allowing all purchases to be added to the SQL Database to allow for the business to calculate all of its purchases for the month.
+The Point Of Sale Application  is a programme that was created to allow for cashiers at a store to scan and log all purchases of a customer, thus allowing all purchases to be added to the SQL Database to allow for the business to calculate all of its purchases for the month

 #### Technologies